 Marcus (Jon Barinholtz) quickly sees the feet and (understandably) starts screaming, so it doesn’t work for long.

-Amy confronts the Zephra evaluator and begs her to keep the store open after the police show up and Jonah defends the store on the local news – when the reporter would rather he say something salacious about all the severed feet that have surfaced there over the years.
+Amy confronts the Zephra evaluator and begs her to keep the store open after the police arrive.
+Jonah defends the store on the local news – when the reporter would rather he say something salacious about all the severed feet that have surfaced there over the years.

-Liquidation signs and almost-empty shelves are all that’s left of the store.
+Liquidation signs and almost empty shelves are all left of the store.
 Glenn quickly enlists Amy’s assistance on the floor after she stops by to say her goodbyes, and she dons the blue Cloud 9 vest one last time.
 A gloomy atmosphere pervades the store.
 A job managing the fulfilment centre was offered to Dina, but she can only bring five employees with her.